Frequently Asked Questions

 How in Material/ Consumables controlled?

 Material is controlled as per Altex QC manual.
-All material markings, MTRs and are to be verified during receiving and releasing and traceability to be maintained through out the
+All material markings, MTRs, and traceability must be preserved, starting at receipt/release and continuing throughout the fabrication process.

 fabrication process.